Did you know that Al Ain was awarded a UNESCO World Heritage status in 2011?

 Jabel Hafeet Road

-After lunch and a brief rest, we went out to greet the city.
 I am a big Jabel Hafeet fan, so we headed there first for a leisurely Eid afternoon drive.
-I had forgotten how crowded this place gets on holidays, at one point the traffic came to a complete stand, which we didn’t mind as long as there were marvellous views of the city below to enjoy.
+I had forgotten how crowded this place gets on holidays, at one point the traffic came to a complete stand, which we didn’t mind as long as there were marvelous views to at least keep our eyes busy.

 Hafeet is now one of the areas covered by the UNESCO designation in Al Ain..